-When the body of a young man is discovered in a derelict building, DCI Cassie Stuart is called in to investigate with her partner, DI Sunil Khan.
+When the body of a young man is discovered in a derelict building, Detective Chief Inspector (DCI) Cassie Stuart is called in to investigate with her partner, Detective Sergeant (DS) Sunil "Sunny" Khan (Sanjeev Bhaskar).
 Jimmy Sullivan was a homeless boy, murdered in 1976 when the building was a hostel.
-His diary implicates four suspects; a clergyman, an eminent entrepreneur, a community worker and a wheelchair-bound husband caring for his wife.
+His diary implicates four suspects; a clergyman, an eminent entrepreneur, a community worker, and a wheelchair-bound husband caring for his wife.
 Each has a secret to hide.
 As their lies unravel, the people they love most begin to wonder what else they might be capable of.
 Nothing in this case is black and white.
 Can you ever really know the people closest to you?
 What secrets have they buried?

 Since the car was stolen, the car key, which was original, should still have been in the possession of the first owner.
 It couldn't have been found underneath the body.

 Except if the key was stolen first, or the key was left in the car, either in the ignition or above the windshield shade, under the mat, etc., and since that was never established, not a plot hole.
 See more »